 The Department of Sociology offers a vibrant array of research workshops which allow students opportunities to present their ongoing research to faculty and other students.
 While each workshop has its own format, all welcome students at all stages of the program.
 Workshops provide students regular feedback from faculty and opportunities to connect with students working on related research.
 Students frequently have the opportunity to interact with faculty from other universities.
 Like the University of Michigan generally, most of the workshops are interdisciplinary, with students from history, economic, political science, Women’s Studies, Public Health, and other units joining in the discussion.

-This workshop provides graduate students with an opportunity to share ongoing research with faculty and students working on issues related to culture, history and politics.
-The primary aim of the workshop is to assist students working in these areas with writing papers for publication in peer-reviewed journals, as well as writing grant, fellowship, and dissertation proposals.
-Through close reading and discussion of works-in-progress, the workshop will help with the content and form of proposals, papers and chapters, as well as provide essential professional skills.
+This workshop provides graduate students with an opportunity to share ongoing research with faculty and students working on issues related to culture, history, and politics.
+The main aim of the workshop is to assist students working in these areas through the close reading and discussion of papers written for publication in peer-reviewed journals, as well as grant, fellowship, and dissertation proposals.
+Faculty from the university and elsewhere will also be invited to share their current research on pertinent issues.

 The Demography Workshop (Soc 830) is a bi-weekly meeting of graduate students, post-docs, and faculty.
 The main objective is to give students an opportunity to get feedback on research at all stages of development.
 We will also work on presentation skills, discussing strategies for optimizing time in short talks (e.g., 15-20 minutes) and long talks (45-60 minutes), effectively handling question and answer periods, and presenting to diverse audiences.
 Throughout the year, we will occasionally have substantive workshops on topics of demographic interest that are not typically covered in courses, including the use (and misuse) of biomarkers; gene-environment interactions; methods for linking individual-level estimates with population dynamics; and cutting-edge methods of data collection (e.g., sensors and other tracking devices).
 If there is interest among participants, we will also hold sessions on post-docs (different kinds, how to apply) or other topics of professional interest.
 We will hold one session on research ethics and the IRB.